One common problem that people run into is that their cookies end up being too flat. When this happens, it can mean one of a few different things.

 What Can You Do Next Time to Fix the Cookies?

-Now that you know about how you can attempt to salvage the rest of the cookie dough, you will want to make sure that you know what you can do next time you make cookies to ensure that this doesn’t happen again.
+Now that you know about how you can attempt to salvage the rest of the cookie dough, you’ll want to make sure that you know what you can do next time you make cookies to ensure that this doesn’t happen again.
 There are a couple ways you can prevent this from happening, if you are careful.

 First things first, you will always want to make sure that you are using a reliable recipe.
 If you are using a recipe you found online, consider reading reviews or comments on that recipe.